 Here I am again, not even able to exercise, pick up your call, answer a text, take a shower, find any free time or even make dinner today.
 But I spent 3 hours on my phone and that's a lot more than it takes to do any of those things?
 Learning these things about myself, keeping a pulse on my technology usage and how to be more mindful helps me achieve work-life balance (plus focus and pass milestones).

-When you add that much time on a phone to a job that is 90% digital, you might get worked up, burn yourself out, or you might not get worked up at all.
+When you add that much time on a phone to a job that is 90% digital, you might get worked up, burn yourself out like I do, or you might not get worked up at all.
 You might even follow up your 50 to 60 combined hours on a screen each week with 20 more of Netflix, HBO, Hulu and video games.
+My brain can simply not handle that amount of media and screen time.

 When I reach this ceiling of device usage and take notice of my anxiety levels, I do everything I can to cut it in half.
 I'll spend quality time with my husband or a reliable friend that makes me feel good.
 When that's not an option, I'll with dive into a book, nature, tidying up, playing the piano, a physical board or card game or really any offline activity.